SAAIVIGNESH-S/CKA-2024/Resources/Day05/readme.md

 ![image](https://github.com/piyushsachdeva/CKA-2024/assets/40286378/81e037e3-78f0-41a7-8589-f2b4ec3af511)

 ## Kubelet - Node-level agent that helps container management and receives instructions from Api server
+(acts as intermediator between the node and the pod, establishes a watch stream to the API Server and continuously monitors for updates to resources it's responsible for)

 ![image](https://github.com/piyushsachdeva/CKA-2024/assets/40286378/bd178509-c49c-4206-bc11-147ac91d2713)